 Roca Honda — New Mexico

-The Roca Honda Project was acquired by Energy Fuels as part of its acquisition of Strathmore Minerals in 2013.
-The project is held in a joint venture between the Company (60%) and Sumitomo Corporation of Japan (40%).
-The project is located in northwest New Mexico within trucking distance of Energy Fuels’ White Mesa Mill.
+The Roca Honda project was acquired by Energy Fuels as part of its acquisition of Strathmore Minerals in 2013.
+The project is located in northwest New Mexico within trucking distance of Energy Fuels’ White Mesa mill.

-Roca Honda is one of the largest and highest grade uranium development-stage projects in the United States.
-The 2015 NI 43-101 Preliminary Economic Assessment and Technical Report on the project shows 1.51 million tons of Measured and Indicated resources with an average grade of 0.48% U3O8 containing 14.56 million pounds of U3O8 as well as an additional 1.20 million tons of Inferred Mineral Resources with an average grade of 0.47% U3O8 containing 11.21 million pounds of U3O8.
-Project economics include a nine-year mine life and annual production of 2.6 million pounds U3O8.
+Roca Honda is one of the largest and highest-grade development-stage uranium projects in the US.
+The 2015 preliminary economic assessment (PEA) and technical report on the project shows 1.51 million tons of measured and indicated resources with an average grade of 0.48 percent uranium containing 14.56 million pounds of uranium as well as an additional 1.20 million tons of inferred mineral resources with an average grade of 0.47 percent uranium containing 11.21 million pounds of uranium.

-On May 28, 2015, Energy Fuels announced that it had entered into an agreement with Uranium Resources Inc. to acquire a highly strategic 4,580-acre land position adjacent to its existing Roca Honda holdings.
+In August 2015, Energy Fuels announced that it had completed the acquisition of a highly strategic 4,580-acre land position adjacent to its existing Roca Honda holdings.
 This is a major step in consolidating the properties adjacent to General Atomics’ Mountain Taylor uranium mine.
-The properties being acquired include significant historical resources and a historic mine shaft constructed in the early 1980’s by Kerr-McGee to within 200 feet of the ore body.
-These properties have the potential to significantly enhance the project economics of Roca Honda.
-In addition, Energy Fuels’ White Mesa Mill is the only facility currently capable of processing resources mined from Roca Honda and Mount Taylor (about 80 million lbs. with an average grade of over 0.40% U3O8).
+The properties acquired include significant historical resources and a historic mine shaft constructed in the early 1980s by Kerr-McGee to within 200 feet of the ore body.
+The acquired properties have the potential to significantly enhance the project economics of Roca Honda.

 Sheep Mountain — Wyoming